lordnox/angri/README.md

 ## License

-Copyright 2012 Johannes Hiermer, Tobias Kopelke
+Copyright 2012 Johannes Hiemer, Tobias Kopelke

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.